Abanoub-Asaad/Game-Box/README.md

 # Game-Box
-## Don't forget to put Project file in Partition ' C ' Becuse of map text Path
+## Don't forget to put Project file in Partition ' C ' Because of map text Path